hazae41/network-ethereum-faucet/README.md

 #### `NETWORK_PRIVATE_KEY_ZERO_HEX` (required)

-An Ethereum private key as a 0x-prefixed base16 string.
+Your Ethereum private key as a 0x-prefixed base16 string.

 Used to claim Network secrets and get Network tokens.